zahrakashaf7/AI-ML-Internship-Tasks/README.md

 - **Linear Regression**
   - A basic and interpretable model to fit linear relationships between the features and the target.
-- *(Random Forest was also tested separately but this README focuses on the linear regression results.)*

 # Key Results and Findings